LaDoodleInTheHat/Password-Cracker/README.md

 - Does the same as CPU password cracker (Python)
 - Optimises binary code that compiles into the lowest stage of compute
+- Has a config file to configure the c++ version.

 >[!NOTE]
 >The C++ version is still in early development, please correct me if there are some ways to optimise it even further